stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/database/databases/index.md

 <tr id="parameter-showLimit">
     <td><CopyableCode code="showLimit" /></td>
     <td><code>integer</code></td>
-    <td>Query parameter to limit the maximum number of rows returned by a command. (example: 10, minimum: 1, maximum: 10000)</td>
+    <td>Query parameter to limit the maximum number of rows returned by a command.</td>
 </tr>
 <tr id="parameter-startsWith">
     <td><CopyableCode code="startsWith" /></td>
     <td><code>string</code></td>
     <td>Query parameter to filter the command output based on the string of characters that appear at the beginning of the object name.
-Uses case-sensitive pattern matching. (example: test)</td>
+Uses case-sensitive pattern matching.</td>
 </tr>
 </tbody>
 </table>